-- Melting and boiling point of beryllium is maximum.
+- The melting and boiling point of beryllium is maximum.

 - It does not react directly with hydrogen to form hydride.

-- Unlike other alkaline earth metals, does not liberate hydrogen from acid because of higher electrode potential.
-Concentrate nitric acid form a coating of oxide, which makes it passive.
+- Unlike other alkaline earth metals, it does not liberate hydrogen from acid because of its higher electrode potential.
+Concentrate nitric acid forms a coating of oxide, which makes it passive.

 - Beryllium oxide and hydroxide are amphoteric.
-Dissolves in acids to form salts and in bases to form beryllate.
+It dissolves in acids to form salts and in bases to form beryllate.

-- Beryllium forms carbide of a different formula and yields methane and not acetylene like other metal on reaction with water.
+- Beryllium forms carbide of a different formula and yields methane and not acetylene like other metals in reaction with water.

 - Beryllium nitride is volatile.